 In the Veggie Garden

-In the vegetable garden and for organic gardeners, apply organic Preen Vegetable Garden Weed Preventer in early fall to keep the fall and winter crop of cool-season vegetables weed free.
+In the vegetable garden and for organic gardeners, apply Preen Natural Vegetable Garden Weed Preventer in early fall to keep the fall and winter crop of cool-season vegetables weed free.
 This product contains corn gluten meal and is best applied every 4 to 6 weeks during the growing season.